-46 What are the limitation periods for bringing employment claims?
+What are the limitation periods for bringing employment claims?

 All claims regarding salary are subject to a three-year statute of limitations following the date of the alleged violation.
 Discrimination claims are also subject to a five-year statute of limitations following the revelation of the alleged discrimination.
-Any claim in relation to the performance or termination of the employment contract must be brought before the labour court within two years following the revelation of the employer's wrongdoing.
-Claims in relation to the validity of the collective agreement or the unilateral document drafted in the framework of a collective redundancy (see question 41) must be brought before the administrative court within a two-month period following the date of the notification of the authorisation or validation decision by the labour authorities.
-A special one-year statute of limitations applies to claims in connection with the implementation or the absence of a social plan, if it was expressly stated in the dismissal letter.
+Any claim in relation to the performance of the employment contract must be brought before the labour court within two years following the revelation of the employer's wrongdoing.
+Any claim in relation to the termination of the employment contract must be brought before the labour court within 12 months following the notification of the dismissal.
+Claims in relation to the validity of the collective agreement or the unilateral document drafted in the framework of a collective redundancy (see question 42) must be brought before the administrative court within a 12-month period following the date of the notification of the authorisation or validation decision by the labour authorities.